YingZhou001/IBDkin/readme.md

 ### 2.1.2 Computing IBD coverage and masked regions
 In certain situations, we may want to output the masked regions (flag `--outmask`) and the IBD coverage across the genome (flag `--outcoverage`).
 If we do not need to perform kinship estimation, we can make the analysis faster by adding the `--nokinship` flag.
-When the `--nokinship` flag is specified, the program makes only one pass through the IBD data to calculate the mask regions and coverages.
+When the `--nokinship` flag is specified, the program makes only one pass through the IBD data to calculate the masked regions and IBD coverages.
-The output mask filename will end in ".mask.gz" and the output coverage filename will end in ".coverage.gz".
+The output mask filename will end in ".mask.gz" and the output IBD coverage filename will end in ".coverage.gz".
 Both files are gzip-compressed.
 The command for this analysis is: